-I chose to showcase four of my go-to flavor combos that go well with this basic base recipe:
+I've got a few overnight oat recipes on the blog.
+But here's four of my go-to flavor combos that go well with this basic base recipe:

 - Chunky Monkey – Banana slices, cashew butter, mini chocolate chips, cinnamon